paydhi/rz_capcha_bot/README.md

 # rz_capcha_bot

-Solver for an outdated capcha for an unafficial server of an outdated game.
+Solver for an outdated capcha for an unofficial server of an outdated game.